fengyuruhui98/File/write/Daily/甲辰日志/September.md

 We got Wuzhong square first and then we went from Liulangwenying to Liulangwenying.
 We walked and walked, ate at rawson, I plan to buy some little package for Zhangzi but found that the package was so little, and then we walked the circle.
 We met a lot beautiful girls and photoed for two, one of then came from Zhengzhou.
 Then we went back and ate at Shaxianxiaochi at HangzhouDong.

+# 22:36 Mon, Sep 9, 2024

+## PE N---90.00 In: None Cost: ￥90.00
+>foods for live ￥65.00
+@17:16
+>hair cut ￥25.00
+@19:53

+## PA
+>A---Y
+>B---Y
+>C---Y
+>D---N
+>E---Y
+>F---Y
+>G---N

+## PEL
+>N---￥50.60
+>E---￥-99.00
+>O---￥69.07

+## Schedule
+Study day, brillint dream, talked with Zhangzi

+## Daily
+Last night, I dreamed of Loutianyu, with the transform from her to Harry Kane, there was some small bugs, one of them left some clue lead me and Loutianyu came to a darkness plain, then only things I could see was the stars and the lights from fire, so little one.
+Then there was big cat suddently came out and shoot the bug to death, and the bug trying to express something to me, I cried to Loutianyu "come on, come on Kane!", then she turned into Kane.
+Then I woke up from the dream.
+Afternoon, I went to get my hair cut, and I was hesitated if I should perm my hair.
+Then the night came, I started my chat with Zhangzi, we talked so much and so long that when she ended the chat, I realized that it's tomorrow.
+Then Wuxiaodao and I talked all the clothes I may use this sunday when I would met her.
+So happy and perturb.

+Last night, I dreamed of Loutianyu, with the *transformation* from her to Harry Kane.
+There *were* some small bugs, one of them *which left a clue that led me and Loutianyu to a dark plain.*  *The* only things I could see *were* the stars and the lights from *a* fire, so little one.
+Then there was *a* big cat *suddenly* came out and *shot* the bug to death, while the bug was trying to express something to me.
+I cried to Loutianyu, "Come on, come on Kane!" and then she turned into Kane.
+Then I woke up from the dream.

+Afternoon, I went to get my hair cut, and I hesitated if I should perm my hair.
+Then the night came, I started chatting with Zhangzi.
+We talked so much and for so long that when she ended the chat, I realized that it's already tomorrow.
+Then Wuxiaodao and I talked about all the clothes I may use this Sunday when I would meet her.
+I'm so happy and perturbed.

+# 23:30 Tue, Sep 10, 2024

+## PE N---5.00 E---￥29.00 O---￥262.74 In: None Cost: ￥296.74
+>Shirt inside ￥37.89
+@00:01
+>T-shirt ￥79.00
+@00:05
+>leather boots ￥78.59
+@00:16
+>MiGu VIP ￥25.00
+@00:20
+>Vegetable at the door ￥5.00
+@17:41
+>Cola ￥4.00
+@17:45
+>Hair band for Zz ￥67.26
+@20:08

+## PA
+>A---Y
+>B---Y
+>C---Y
+>D---N
+>E---Y
+>F---Y
+>G---N

+## PEL
+>N---￥135.60
+>E---￥-128.00
+>O---￥-193.67

+## Schedule
+Study day, weight 80.20kg

+## Daily
+Morning, I got up late at about 9:30am, then I started the study day.
+For lunch and dinner, we ate healthy.
+Afternoon, we went to buy some vegetables, after that, and after dinner, we watched the game between CHN and Saudi Arabia.
+CHN lose the game...
+Night, I studyed a lot, and bought the hair band for Zhangzi, the only problem was that I'm not sure when the package would arrive.
+I made some plans and rehearsals also, about the topics I would talk with Zhangzi.
+The plans and the rehearsals are as fellow:
+1.Topic about travel.
+2.Topic about lonlyness when lived alone st Shanghai.
+And tell her that I will be there any time.
+3.Open eyes, be slow down, choose the afternoon, with coffee and dinner and walk her home.
+4.Some day, may be next week, when I will be at Hangzhou, send her a really mail.
+5.Make a plan tomorrow, and send to her.

+Morning, I got up late at about 9:30 am, then I started the study day.
+For lunch and dinner, we ate healthy.
+In the afternoon, we went to buy some vegetables.
+After that, and after dinner, we watched the game between CHN and Saudi Arabia.
+CHN lost the game...
+At night, I studied a lot and bought a hair band for Zhangzi.
+The only problem was that I'm not sure when the package would arrive.
+I made some plans and rehearsals as well, about the topics I would talk about with Zhangzi.
+The plans and rehearsals are as follows:
+1. Topic about travel.
+2. Topic about loneliness when living alone in Shanghai.
+And tell her that I will be there anytime.
+3. Open eyes, slow down, choose the afternoon, have coffee and dinner, and walk her home.
+4. Some day, maybe next week, when I will be in Hangzhou, send her a real mail.
+5. Make a plan for Sunday and send it to her.